vmstan/gravity-sync/docs/ADVANCED.md

 Here we use `./gravity-sync pull` on the secondary Pi-hole at each side, and off-set the update intervals from the main sync.

 (I call this crazy, but this is what I use at home.)

+## Troubleshooting

+If you get the error `sudo: a terminal is required to read the password` or `sudo: no tty present and no askpass program specified` during your execution, make sure you have [implemented passwordless sudo](https://linuxize.com/post/how-to-run-sudo-command-without-password/), as defined in the system requirements, for the user accounts on both the local and remote systems.